Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Preliminary Facts

-It is clear that these results of [17]\textbf{ }can not be used for the potential (4).
-However we use a lot of formulas of [17] that are listed below as Remark 1 and formulas (10)-(25):
+is the Fourier coefficient of $q$ and $a_{n}\sim b_{n}$ means that $a_{n}=O(b_{n})$ and $b_{n}=O(a_{n}).$ It is clear that these results of [14]\textbf{ }can not be used for the potential (4).
+However, we use Remark 2.1 and lot of formulas of [14] that are listed in Remark 1 and as formulas (10)-(25).